 Awards to be presented for the 2015 Graduate Student Exposition are outlined below.

-You will receive more details about the Awards (eligibility and application process) with the confirmation of your participation.
+You will receive more details about the Awards (eligibility, application process and deadlines) with the confirmation of your participation.
+All presenter are automatically considered for the Graduate Student Government Awards.

 We are continuing to add awards to this page as our conveners receive confirmation from award sponsors.
 Be sure to check back!